Meet the Staff

 Emmanuel Mendez

 I first began working with Cristina* almost four years ago.
 She had been struggling in math for years.
 Even when her grades began to improve, she couldn’t help but feel intimidated whenever she worked on a new problem.
-All those years of struggling left her convinced that she could never truly do well in math This year, Cristina’s doing better than ever before and her classmates now…
+All those years of struggling left her convinced that she could never truly do well in math.
+This year…

 Krystal Briseno